CleasbyCode/jzp/README.md

 $

 ```
-To get access to and extract your embedded data file(s) using Linux, just rename the *.jpg* file extension to *.zip* and
+To get access to and extract your embedded data file(s) using Linux, just rename the *.jpg* file extension
-from the Linux Desktop, click the file icon to open/extract the ZIP contents.
+to *.zip*, and then from the Linux Desktop, click the file icon to open/extract the ZIP contents.

 Second Linux option.
 From the terminal, use the commands: